Homepage

 error - raise error, do not allow to deploy liquid file

-liquid_raise_mode false By default, Liquid runtime errors are displayed in line and the whole code is executed.
-By setting this flag, whenever there's any Liquid error - like parsing json fails, or GraphQL query receives invalid arguments, etc, a 500 page is raised instead and the rest of the code is not executed.
-This is generally the desired and expected behavior and we recommend setting this flag to true.
+liquid_raise_mode true If diabled, liquid runtime errors will be displayed inline and the code will continue to execute despite error.
+By keeping this flag as true, whenever there's any Liquid error - like parsing JSON files, providing invalid arguments to GraphQL query, etc., the 500 page will be raised instead and the execution will stop.
+This is generally the desired and expected behavior and we recommend keeping this flag as true.

-safe_translate false By default, the translate filter (t is an alias for it) marks the output as html_safe.
-This can lead to XSS vulnerability, if you provide user input as a variable, which can contain JavaScript.
+safe_translate true If disabled, the translate filter (t is an alias for it) will mark the output as html_safe.
+This can lead to XSS vulnerability, if you provide user input as a variable, as it could contain malicious JavaScript.
 In such scenario, you should explicitly use another filter, translate_escape (or t_escape).
-By setting this flag to true, the system will automatically use the equivalent of t_escape if you provide any variable to the translation key, making your application safer by default.
-We highly recommend setting this flag to true.
+However, by keeping this flag as true, the system will automatically use the equivalent of t_escape if you provide any variable to the translation key, making your application safer by default.
+We highly recommend keeping this flag to true.

 skip_elasticsearch false If you do not use the keyword argument in records/users queries or customizations/people queries, you can increase performance by avoiding indexing data in the ELasticSearch by setting this flag to true.

-slug_exact_match false By default, a page with slug abc will match not only example.com/abc, but also URLs like example.com/abc/1, example.com/abc/1/x and to control this behavior, you should use max_deep_level.
-By setting this flag to true, only example.com/abc will be matched.
+slug_exact_match true If disabled, a page with slug abc will match not only example.com/abc, but also URLs like example.com/abc/1, example.com/abc/1/x and to control this behavior, you would need to set max_deep_level Page property.
+By keeping this flag as true, only example.com/abc will be matched.
 Additionally, you will be able to use named parameters in the URLss, like /abc/:id.
 We highly recommend setting this flag to true.

-maintenance null Allows to setup mandatory password protection, useful when the site should be restricted only to users who know the password.
+maintenance { enabled: false, password_constant: 'MAINTENANCE_PASSWORD', partial: 'maintenance' } Allows to setup mandatory password protection, useful when the site should be restricted only to users who know the password.

 modules_that_allow_delete_on_deploy [] Allows to list module names, for which if a file will be missing on deploy, it will be removed.
 The default behaviour of module is to not delete any files, because it is possible that developer would know download all of the source code and would like to just deploy an overwrite for a few chosen files.
 If the module is listed and sync is enabled, then users will be also able to remove the files from the instance by removing them in their filesystem.